nbelakovski/configs/README.md

-molokai goes into .vim/plugged/molokai/colors (fixes issue with parenthesis matching)
+molokai fixes issue with parenthesis matching

-robbyrussell goes to .oh-my-zsh/themes
+robbyrussell is my customization to the default oh-my-zsh theme

+`make install`